Nansen bottle: Niskin bottle

-The Niskin bottle is an improvement on the Nansen bottle patented by Shale Niskin in March 1966.
+The Niskin bottle, patented by Shale Niskin in March 1966, is an improvement on the Nansen bottle.
 Instead of a metal bottle sealed at one end, the 'bottle' is a tube, usually plastic to minimize contamination of the sample, and open to the water at both ends.
 Each end is equipped with a cap which is either spring-loaded or tensioned by an elastic rope.
-The action of the messenger weight is to trip both caps shut and seal the tube.
+The action of the messenger weight is to trip both caps to shut, sealing the tube.
 A reversing thermometer may also be carried on a frame fixed to the Niskin bottle.
 Since there is no rotation of the bottle to fix the temperature measurement, the thermometer has a separate spring-loaded rotating mechanism of its own tripped by the messenger weight.